Memorial Chorten, Thimphu

 The Memorial Chorten is a stupa (Dzongkha chöten, cheten) in Thimphu, Bhutan, located near Desuung Headquarters and above Royal Bhutan Police Headquarters.
-The stupa, built in 1974 to honor the third Druk Gyalpo, Jigme Dorji Wangchuck (1928–1972), is a prominent landmark in the city with its golden spires and bells.
+The stupa, built in 1974 to honor the third Druk Gyalpo, Jigme Dorji Wangchuck (1928–1972), is 108 feet tall (about 33 meters) and a prominent landmark in the city with its golden spires and bells.
 In 2008, it underwent extensive renovation.
 It is popularly known as "the most visible religious landmark in Bhutan".
 It was consecrated by Dudjom Jigdral Yeshe Dorje.

 This stupa is unlike others as it does not enshrine human remains.
 Only the Druk Gyalpo’s photo in a ceremonial dress adorns a hall in the ground floor.
-His mother Queen Ashi Phuentsho Choden Wangchuck built this in his memory.
+His mother, Queen Ashi Phuntsho Choden Wangchuck, built this in his memory.

 History

 The Memorial Chorten of Thimphu was conceived by Dungsey Rinpoche Thinley Norbu Rinpoche (1931–2011), according to the Nyingma tradition of Tibetan Buddhism.
 It was erected in 1974 in memory of Jigme Dorji Wangchuck, 3rd Druk Gyalpo, who had died in 1972.
-The main patron was the Druk Gyalpo's mother, Phuntsho Choden who requested Lam Sonam Zongpo to carry out the work.
-Since he was engaged with other work, he had his son-in-law Dungsey Rinpoche Thinley Norbu to carry out the project.
+The main patron was the Druk Gyalpo's mother, Phuntsho Choden, who requested Lam Sonam Zongpo to carry out the work.
+Since he was engaged with other work, he had his son-in-law Dungsey Rinpoche Thinley Norbu carry out the project.